José Salvador Alvarenga

 José Salvador Alvarenga ([xoˈse salβaˈðoɾ alβaˈɾeŋɡa]; born c.
 1975) is a Salvadoran fisherman and author who was found on January 30, 2014, aged 36 or 37, on the Marshall Islands after spending 14 months adrift in a fishing boat in the Pacific Ocean beginning on November 17, 2012.
 He survived mainly on a diet of raw fish, turtles, small birds, sharks and rainwater.
 He swam to shore at Tile Islet, a small island that is part of Ebon Atoll, on January 30.
 Two locals, Emi Libokmeto and Russel Laikidrik, found him naked, clutching a knife and shouting in Spanish.
 He was treated in a hospital in Majuro before flying to his family home in El Salvador on February 10.

 Alvarenga's story was heavily reported worldwide despite initial criticism from skeptics.
 He is the first person in recorded history to have survived in a small boat lost at sea for more than a year.

 Early and personal life

 Alvarenga was born in Garita Palmera, Ahuachapán, El Salvador, to José Ricardo Orellana and María Julia Alvarenga.
-Orellana owns a flour mill and store in the town.
-He has a daughter who grew up in Garita Palmera with his parents, and several brothers who live in the United States.
+His father, Orellana, owns a flour mill and store in the town.
+Alvarenga has a daughter who grew up in Garita Palmera with his parents, and several brothers who live in the United States.
 He left El Salvador in 2002 for Mexico, where he worked as a fisherman for four years, employed for a time by Villermino Rodríguez.
 At the time of his rescue, he had not been in touch with his family in eight years.